-According Shirazi et al. (2015) and Ali (2014), when dealing with this multifaceted capital, it is incumbent upon the bank to differentiate between the component that makes up its assets and its liabilities.
+According Shirazi et al. (2015) and Ali (2014), when dealing with this multi-faceted capital, it is incumbent upon the bank to differentiate between what makes up its assets and its liabilities.
 The assets comprise of cash, consumable and durable properties donated to waqf, as well as investment loans disbursed to productive poor.
 Liabilities, however, consist of capital waqf, savings deposits and reserves for social security services.

-Apart from financing MSMEs, the proposed WIMIM, illustrated in Figure 7, can also embark on capacity-building programs aimed at developing the earning potentials of the poor.
+Apart from financing MSMEs, the proposed waqf-based Islamic microfinance integrated model (WIMIM), illustrated in Figure 10.2 below, can also embark on capacity-building programs aimed at developing the earning potentials of the poor.
 This is in order to render sustainable social security services to the poor that are economically inactive due to old age, sickness or physical/mental disability, as well as the desperate people that are victims of natural disasters.
 The income generated from the varieties of the proposed WIMIM services is fully used to preserve the perpetuity of waqf assets, cover operational costs, finance more MSMEs and render social security services (Ismail et al., 2013; Shirazi et al., 2015; Alpay and Haneef, 2015).